rsksmart/devportal-1.0/rif/lumino/light-client/specs/index.md

 We have identified two possible ways that a Light Client can be implemented:

-1. Create different sdks that are able to run into a client environment (ie: node.js sdk, android sdk, ios sdk).
-Those sdks implements the full RIF Lumino protocol, which means:
+1. Create different SDKs that are able to run into a client environment (ie: node.js SDK, Android SDK, iOS SDK).
+These SDKs implement the full RIF Lumino protocol, which means:
     - Interact with Lumino smart contracts
     - Implement the Lumino protocol specification.
 Basically, porting the code of the full node to each client SDK..